avenix/WDK/README.md

 labelingStrategiesPath = './data/labeling';
 ```
 - Make sure these paths point to the right directory in your filesystem.
 - List the classes of your particular application in the *classes.txt* file.
+These classes are used to annotate the data.
+You can include relevant and non-relevant classes.

 ## Data Collection